Skip to Content

 Which cruise lines have a ‘corkage fee’?

-Click on the links above to learn more about the specific cruise lines policies in regards to bringing alcohol onboard.
+Click on the links above to learn more about the specific cruise line policies in regard to bringing alcohol on board.

 Menu Examples

-Below you’ll find menu examples from many of the biggest cruise lines.
+Below you’ll find menu examples from many of the biggest cruise lines showing the drinks available.

 Costa: